Yizack/mappedlove/content/legal/refund.md

 <small>Last updated March 09, 2024</small>

-##### Refund eligibility
+## Refund eligibility

-You are elegible to request a refund if you meet the following conditions:
+You are eligible to request a refund if you meet the following conditions:

 - you have purchased the product or service within the last 14 days;
 - you have not requested a refund before; and